rajathkotyal/LucidSearch/README.md

 Workflow: (Context can contain audio - podcasts, video - currently only from TedTalks and text inputs) :

-1. Information is extracted from major trusted websites (.gov, .edu etc.)
+1. Information is extracted from major trusted websites (.gov, .edu etc..)
 2. Audio transcripts are fetched from related podcasts and videos (TedTalks pre cached in an in-memory DB).
 3. Vector embeddings are calculated and the values are stored in a Qdrant vector DB.
 4. Query vector is calculated and searched in the vector store for similar entities.